ChrisWhealy/DistributedSystemNotes/Lecture 20.md

 ### Offline (Batch Processing) Systems

-However, there are other types of system that take in huge amounts of data and by means of functionality distributed across a large number of machines, analyse it in some way.
-Typical examples of such anaysis include restructuring the data to make it more useful to a specific user group, or to derive some form of summary.
+However, there are other types of system that take in huge amounts of data in order to analyse it in some way.
+Typical examples of such analysis include restructuring user data to make it more useful to a specific user group, or to derive some form of summary.

 The goal here is not to achieve low latency, but high throughput - the faster you can crunch your way through one terabyte of data, the better.
 Consequently, the time taken to perform this type of distributed analysis is often significant - of the order of hundreds or even thousands of seconds.